« View All Posts

 When a company finds out one of their drivers has failed a drug or alcohol screening, drivers are taken off the road.

 If you violate DOT drug and alcohol regulations, you’re unable to perform DOT safety-sensitive duties until you go through a SAP program.
-This includes the evaluation, referral and education or treatment process.
+This includes the evaluation, referral, and education or treatment process.

 After you are pulled off the road by your dispatcher, your company is required to send you a list of substance abuse professionals in your area along with their address and phone number.
 The list will be sent with a certified signature required.

 A SAP, or substance abuse professional, is appointed by the DOT and needs to have specific credentials.
-They’re certified to evaluate drivers who’ve violated DOT drug or alcohol regulations and they recommend education, treatment, testing and aftercare.
+They’re certified to evaluate drivers who’ve violated DOT drug or alcohol regulations and they recommend education, treatment, testing, and aftercare.

 This is the end of your company’s involvement with you and the SAP program.
 Your company will not pay for the program and they won’t talk to your SAP unless your SAP requests it.
 Your SAP may call the company and ask questions, and companies can send them what they need, but that’s it.

 It’s your choice to go through the SAP program.
 If you don’t go through the program, you’ll never be able to work in the trucking industry again.
-After you fail or refuse a drug or alcohol test, the DOT requires all drivers to complete a SAP program before they can perform DOT-sensitive duties again.
+After you fail or refuse a drug or alcohol test, the DOT requires all drivers to complete the SAP program before they can perform DOT-sensitive duties again.
 So, if you ever want to be a truck driver again, you absolutely must go through a program.

 The SAP program begins with an evaluation, where a SAP will determine if you have a problem and if you need treatment.
 If it’s determined that you have an addiction to drugs or alcohol, treatment will be recommended.
 The SAP will closely monitor you as you go through treatment.
 You’ll need to complete all treatment steps required by your SAP.